teohkt/ReactExercises/README.md

 If you clone repo onto a new machine, you need to use the following to get all the dependencies on that machine. npm install

+If a process is running on a port that is not, npx kill-port <port number>